2021-2022 ACA REPORTING

 Multiple forms can be confusing when it’s your first time handling ACA reporting compliance for your employer.
 Luckily, we’ve broken down the different parts of forms 1094-C and 1095-C so you can get compliant quickly and efficiently.

 Preparing Forms 1095-C

-Form 1095-C is the employer-provided health insurance offer and coverage form.
-It consists of two parts:
+Form 1095-C is the employer-provided health insurance coverage and offer form.
+It reports information about each employee, and it consists of two parts:

 - Part I Employee and Applicable Large Employer Member (Employer): Provide general employee and employer information such as names and addresses.